 Chapter XII: First Love

-Selma and Deep Connection, 1962-1965
+Selma and the Transformation of Vision, 1962-1965

 Selma from Friedrichshafen

-Selma came from Friedrichshafen on Lake Constance, bringing with her a perspective on life that was different from my own provincial background.
+Selma came from Friedrichshafen on Lake Constance, bringing with her a perspective on life that was radically different from my own provincial background.
 She had more resources than I did, including a car, and through her I began to travel in the natural world around us, especially in Switzerland, Austria, and southern Germany.
-Our relationship was intense and fulfilling in every way - we loved each other deeply, and this included a passionate physical connection that was completely new to me.
+Her approach to nature, to animals, to the relationship between humans and the natural environment, challenged and ultimately transformed the worldview I had inherited from my rural upbringing at Baura.

 Not long after we met, Selma left the apartment that Euratom had provided near the center and rented an apartment in Cerra di Laveno with a magnificent view of Lake Maggiore.
 For someone who came from the flat expanse of the Padana plain, these were magical landscapes.
 The entire Varese pre-Alpine region seemed like a different planet - mountains rising directly from lake shores, forests that changed color with the seasons, a complexity and beauty of landscape that my previous experience had never prepared me to appreciate.